 Although biodynamic farming is a bit mystical, there are definitely aspects of it that I find make perfect sense.
 Like the use of sheep.
 What do sheep have to do with wine?
 Well, a lot apparently.
 In contrast to much of modern viticulture where “weeds” are eradicated with herbicides, in biodynamic viticulture, vegetation is allowed to grow naturally between the vines.
 This plays an essential role in fostering biodiversity in the vineyard by attracting pollinators, regulating water retention and preventing soil erosion.

 However, after a while those plants can start to compete with the vines for water.
 To prevent that from happening they need to be trimmed down.
 And how can you do that?
 With an eager army of hungry sheep.
 Not only do the sheep eat the vegetation, they till the ground as the walk up and down the vines and are very good at leaving a trail of natural fertiliser behind them.
 The sheep are happy because they get some yummy food and the vines get their poop.
 It’s a no-brainer really.

-Need any more convincing that you should check out Recaredo?
+Need any more convincing?
 Recaredo was also the first producer of sparkling wines in the world to receive the Aged with Cork certification granted by the European Cork Federation.
 Recaredo was also recognised as Catalonia’s Best Winery 2017 by the Catalan Association of Sommeliers (ACS).